Video Of Lesandro Guzman-Feliz Being Fatally Hacked By Attackers With Machete Goes Viral As Police Seek Help

 The 15-year-old boy’s murder has sparked national attention, especially with the release of the graphic footage of his final moments.
 Lesandro was attacked by a group of teenagers and ran into a bodega in an attempt to escape, but the group caught up and dragged him out to the sidewalk, the New York Post reported.
 There, one of the four attackers began hacking the teenager with what appeared to be a machete while another stabbed the boy several times.

-The attack lasted on a matter of seconds before the assailants fled the scene in different cars, leaving Lesandro Guzman-Feliz dazed and bleeding from a gash on his neck.
+The attack lasted only a matter of seconds before the assailants fled the scene in different cars, leaving Lesandro Guzman-Feliz dazed and bleeding from a gash on his neck.
 Surveillance video released on Friday showed the teenager staggering off a few seconds after the attackers fled the scene.
 Police said the boy ran to a hospital, but died of his injuries.

 A second video showed the graphic aftermath of Lesandro Guzman-Feliz’s fatal stabbing, with the boy sitting on a sidewalk outside the hospital while horrified onlookers shouted and some tried to help apply pressure to his wounds.